 A quantitative research design was chosen to objectively measure and analyse data, ensuring findings are based on verifiable metrics.
 The study used an electronically distributed questionnaire to explore how IT professionals perceive ITSM and how adaptable models and frameworks can facilitate digital transformation.
-This method enables measurable outcomes, contributing both theoretically and practically to adaptive ITSM frameworks.

-form Collectively, these constructs ิล dynamic, interconnected framework that addresses critical gaps in traditional ITSM models and frameworks.
+This method ofthe organisation.
+By maintaining alignment among stakeholders and reducing misunderstandings, effective communication ensures that the ITSM lifecycle progresses smoothly, and that the full potential of the framework is realised (Czarnecki & Dietze, 2017).
+Collectively, these constructs form a dynamic, interconnected framework that addresses critical gaps in traditional ITSM models and frameworks.
 The Adaptive ITSM Framework drives innovation, sustainability, and enhanced customer engagement while enabling smoother adoption and improving communication.
 This holistic approach empowers organisations to navigate and succeed in the rapidly evolving digital landscape.